TugboatQA/docs/content/starter-configs/tutorials/pantheon.md

       # install the tools that need to be present before building the site, such
       # as Drush and Terminus.
       init:
+        # If your project uses Imagemagick, uncomment these lines:
+        #- apt-get update
+        #- apt-get install -y imagemagick

         # Install opcache and mod-rewrite.
         - docker-php-ext-install opcache
         - a2enmod headers rewrite